 The officer who stopped our client immediately began asking him about drinking, not even advising him that he was driving on the wrong side of the road.
 Our client admitted to having had “a few drinks.”

-The overzealous officer then administered several field sobriety tests, including a portable alcohol screening (PAS) test.
+The overzealous officer then administered several field sobriety tests, including a preliminary alcohol screening (PAS) test.
 Our client gave a breath sample at the arrest location that indicated a 0.10% blood alcohol content (BAC).
 He then submitted to a second PAS test at the police station which recorded the same BAC.

 The first issue was whether the officer administered the PAS test too soon, as the police report was silent as to when the officer actually began observing our client.
 An officer must observe the suspect for fifteen minutes before giving the test according to the manufacturer guidelines for all PAS devices.
 This is also relevant for a DMV hearing (see Sandra Molenda v.
 DMV (2009) 172 Cal.App.4th 974).

 The second issue was whether the PAS readings were meaningful for a measurement of our client’s breath as a reflection of his blood alcohol content as a measure of whether his BAC was above the legal limit.
 This was certainly debatable due to our client’s continual burping due to GERD or acid reflux in the minutes before the PAS test.